arpo008/arpo008/README.md

 ### Hi there 👋, My name is Arpo Roy

 I am a CSE student.
 I am currently studying at North South University.
 I have also worked in web development and learned various programming languages ​​like Java, C, C++, PHP, and JS.
-So far, I have done projects in Java, C, and web development (done by HTML, CSS, Bootstrap, PHP, and JS series), uploaded on my profile.
+So far, I have done projects in Java, C, and web development (done by HTML, CSS, Bootstrap, PHP, My SQL and JS series), uploaded on my profile.
 I have worked mostly with JavaScript, PHP, HTML, and CSS.
 By far my favorite Programming languages ​​are C++, PHP, and JavaScript.

 Skills: HTML / CSS / BOOTSTRAP / PHP / JS /JAVA/C++  / My SQL